dsarajlic/dotfiles/README.md

 To install tpm you can do so via: `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`

 If you have any issues please run `:CheckHealth`

+### YouCompleteMe

+Installing YCM is a pain to install, please ensure:
+YCM won't work with the pre-installed Vim from Apple as its Python support is broken.
+If you don't already use MacVim, install it with Homebrew.
+Install CMake as well:
+`brew install cmake macvim`